-They use tools and methods like decision trees, regression techniques (such as logistic regression), and neural networks to create and run the model.
+They use tools and methods, such as decision trees, regression techniques logistic regression), and neural networks to create and run the model.
 The experts also run the model through a trial run to see if it matches the datasets.

 It assists them in determining whether the tools they now have will be enough to execute the model or if a more robust system is required for it to function successfully.

 - The team creates datasets for use in testing, training, and production.

 - The team also examines if its present tools will serve for running the models or if a more robust environment is required for model execution.

 - Rand PL/R, Octave, and WEKA are examples of free or open-source tools.

 Phase 5: Result Communication and Publication

 Recall the objective you set for your company in phase 1.
 Now is the time to see if the tests you ran in the previous phase matched those criteria.

 The communication process begins with cooperation with key stakeholders to decide whether the project’s outcomes are successful or not.